 Big thanks to Guillermo over at Fire Confidential for bringing this Goal Latino report (article is in spanish) to the attention of Fire fans.
 The article states there are ongoing negotiations between FC Twente and the Fire over Marco Pappa.
 It seems the sticking point between the clubs is the transfer fee for Pappa.
 The Fire value Pappa at over a million euros but Twente want a price below that.
 The "Marco Pappa going to Europe" rumors are not new but Twente's interest in him has been in nearly every rumor for the last few months.no comments

 One of the big headlines last week, besides Sepp Blatter's latest debacle, was the announcement of the LA Galaxy signing a new TV deal.
 The deal is believed to be worth $55 million over 10 years.
 To put this into perspective, NBC Sports recently signed a deal with the entire league for $30 million over 3 years.
-Reactions to the deal seem mixed amongst fans and journalists.
+Reactions to the deal seem mixed amongst fans and we use it prednisone without prescription journalists.
 Some say the deal goes to show the strength of the league.
 Others say this will just lead to an even wider competitive advantage for the Galaxy.
 I do not think it is that simple to brand this deal in those camps.no comments

 Tomorrow marks the beginning of holiday season for many people across the United States.
 Families will gather round the TV to watch some NFL action and then will sit down together and enjoy a large meal with their loved ones.
 Before they dive into their various dishes, many families will go around the table and say what they are most thankful for.
 It is in this spirit that I am going to give you a few of the many things I'm thankful for - Chicago Fire 2011 edition.no comments